GabeScott/standard-works-vault/General Conference/2009 April - Until We Meet Again.md

 I express my sincere thanks to each one who participated in the conference, including those Brethren who offered prayers.

 The music has been magnificent.
 How grateful I am for those blessed with musical talents who are willing to share their talents with others.
-I am reminded of the scripture found in the Doctrine and Covenants: “For my soul delighteth in the song of the heart; yea, the song of the righteous is a prayer unto me, and it shall be answered with a blessing upon their heads.”1
+I am reminded of the scripture found in the Doctrine and Covenants: “For my soul delighteth in the song of the heart; yea, the song of the righteous is a prayer unto me, and it shall be answered with a blessing upon their heads.”[^1]

 May we long remember that which we have heard during this conference.
-I remind you that the messages will be printed in next month’s Ensign and Liahona magazines.
+I remind you that the messages will be printed in next month’s *Ensign* and *Liahona* magazines.
 I urge you to study the messages and to ponder their teachings and then to apply them in your life.

 I want you to know how much I love and appreciate my devoted counselors, President Henry B. Eyring and President Dieter F. Uchtdorf.
 They are men of wisdom and understanding.
 Their service is invaluable.
 I love and support my Brethren of the Quorum of the Twelve Apostles.
 During this conference we sustained a new member of that Quorum.
 He is completely dedicated to the work of the Lord, and I testify that he is the man our Heavenly Father wants to fill this position at this time.

 I express my love to the members of the Seventy and the Presiding Bishopric.
 They serve selflessly and so effectively.
 Similarly, I pay tribute to the general auxiliary officers.
 In accordance with our policy of rotation, we have sustained new general presidencies of the Young Men and of the Sunday School.
 We look forward to working with them.
 We thank those who were released from these positions at this conference and who served so faithfully in these capacities.

 My brothers and sisters, may we strive to live closer to the Lord.
-May we remember to “pray always lest [we] enter into temptation.”2
+May we remember to “pray always lest \[we\] enter into temptation.”[^2]

 To you parents, express your love to your children.
 Pray for them that they may be able to withstand the evils of the world.
 Pray that they may grow in faith and testimony.
 Pray that they may pursue lives of goodness and of service to others.